MED0000962857 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 What do plastic surgery scars look like?

 All surgical procedures will result in some form of visible scarring.
 In the early months post operatively most scars may appear red, raised or irritated.
-Fortunately, most scars will improve and fade in the 24 months following your surgery.
-However they will never be invisible.
+Fortunately, most scars will improve in appearance, tightness and texture the 24 months following your surgery.
+However, they will never be invisible and the final scar may vary depending on a number of factors individual to your body.

 The following scars are shown when scarring is at its worst – between 6 weeks and 12 months after surgery.
 Scroll down to view the important factors that determine what your scars look like after surgery.
-Some of these factors can be controlled, while others cannot.
+Some of these factors can be controlled, while others cannot; it is important to consider this when undertaking surgery – as despite your best efforts and the best efforts of your surgeon, it is never possible to predict your scar’s final outcome.

 Breast augmentation